cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/access.rst

    permission from the data-manager responsible for that data.
 The Data Analytics Platform will verify that you are permitted to access the data before granting access.
-You may speed up this process by having the data manager :ref:`page_contact` us in advance with a written approval.
+You may speed up this process by having the data manager :ref:`p_contact` us in advance with a written approval.

 .. _here: https://kunet.ku.dk/medarbejderguide/ITvejl/KU%20IdM%20-%20S%C3%A5dan%20anmodes%20om%20funktionsrolle.pdf